microsoft/dotnet/README.md

 This repository is a starting point to learn about and engage in .NET and .NET open source projects.

+This repo is not an official .NET Framework support location, however, we will respond to issues filed here as best we can.
+Please file .NET Core product issues at [dotnet/core](https://github.com/dotnet/core/issues) and ASP.NET Core product issues at [aspnet/home](https://github.com/aspnet/home/issues).

 ## In this repository

 - [.NET Framework Release Notes](releases/README.md)